 Food Capital at Grand Copthorne Waterfront Hotel Singapore for Chinese New Year hampers and buffets

 Celebrating at home but not keen on a long prep day?
-This Chinese New Year restaurant can take the pressure off, with a takeaway Prosperity Yu Sheng in Singapore.
+Food Capital can take the pressure off, with a takeaway Prosperity Yu Sheng in Singapore.
 The set comes in two variations and includes premium Pen Cai and a Sakura XO sauce specially curated by executive chef David Toh.
 There are also Chinese New Year hampers – the kind you give to relatives, colleagues or that one friend who insists “no need” but who secretly loves a good hamper!
 Prices depend on how extravagant you want to go, with ingredients ranging from abalone and fish maw to bird’s nest and champagne.

-Food Capital is also running Chinese New Year buffets from 9 February to 3 March, with a mix of traditional dishes, Peranakan highlights and international options.
-Reunion dinners take place from 16 to 18 February with two seatings each night.
-There’s an early-bird perk for anyone making full payment by 10 January.
+Food Capital is also running a Chinese New Year Prosperity Feast buffet from 9 February to 3 March, with a mix of Chinese New Year dishes, Peranakan highlights and international options.
+Reunion dinners take place from 16 to 18 February with two seatings available on 16 and 17 February.

 The Marmalade Pantry for Chinese New Year goodies